grover-dev/grib_viewer/README.md

 ```

 So a month of hourly ERA5 with 14 variables isn't one array — it's
 `744 × 14 ≈ 10,000 separate messages` in one file.
-The 3-D "cube" you think of
-(`time × lat × lon`) doesn't exist on disk; **cfgrib reconstructs it** by reading
-every message's headers and working out which ones stack together.
+A "variable" is not a thing
+that exists on disk: it's whatever you get by collecting the messages that share
+a parameter and stacking them in time order.

 That single fact explains most of this project's design:

-**Why there are two layers.** `grib_utils.py` has a *message layer* and an
+**Why we index instead of loading.** Startup reads every message's *headers* —
+what it is, when it's valid, and its byte offset — and nothing else.
+That's
+`index_grib()`, and it's a few seconds even on 16 GB, because the packed values
+are skipped entirely.
+A frame is then served by seeking to its offset and
+decoding that one message.
+Nothing else is ever read.

+**Why scanning is cheap but loading is expensive.** Headers are tiny; values are
+compressed and large.
+Any tool that has to touch all the values to *open* a file
+will be slow, and the fix is always to avoid doing that.

-*xarray layer*.
-Slicing works on raw messages — to cut a file down you just copy
+**Why slicing works on raw messages.** To cut a file down you copy the messages
-the messages you want and skip the rest.
-No decoding, no cube, and every original
+you want and skip the rest — no decoding, and every original metadata key
-metadata key survives into the output.
-(Going the other way, through xarray, is
+survives verbatim into the output.
+Going the other way, through xarray, is lossy:
-lossy: cfgrib's writer needs the original `GRIB_*` attrs intact, and unit
+a GRIB writer needs the original `GRIB_*` attrs intact, and unit conversion
-conversions destroy them.)

-**Why scanning is cheap but loading is expensive.** Reading every message's
-*headers* to list the time axis takes seconds even on 16 GB, because the packed
-values are skipped.
-Reading the *values* means decompressing gigabytes.
+destroys them.

 **Why the time axis is a minefield.** Each message states the hour it's valid for
 (`validityDate`/`validityTime`) — but *accumulated* fields (precipitation,